ceramic-sf/quick-boi-source/bolq.md

 Blind variations and criticisms in the mind result in a creative thought at a higher level of thought in emergence.

-*Creativity may be expained by variation and selection of ideas in the subconscious mind.*
+*Creativity may be explained by variation and selection of ideas in the subconscious mind.*

 ### Memes have two steps